Generative Social Choice: Introduction

-\paragraph{A framework for generative social choice.} It is clear, at this point, what LLMs can contribute to social choice.
+It is clear, at this point, what LLMs can contribute to social choice.
 LLMs and social choice theory make an odd couple, however, because social choice focuses on rigorous guarantees whereas LLMs are notoriously impervious to theoretical analysis.
 We propose a framework for generative social choice that addresses this difficulty by breaking the design of democratic processes into two interacting components.

 \begin{itemize} \item \emph{First component: Guarantees with perfect queries.} Assume that the LLM is an oracle that can precisely answer certain types of queries, which may involve generating new alternatives in an optimal way or predicting agents' preferences.
 Once appropriate queries have been identified, the task is to design algorithms that, when given access to an oracle for these queries, provide social choice guarantees.